flashmdj/The-New-Collection-Empire-TV-Mod-PUBLIC/README.md

 # The-New-Collection-Empire-TV-Mod-PUBLIC
 Public Source Branch of the New Collection mod for Empire TV on Steam.

+DELETE THIS FILE AFTER READING IT!!!!!

-You can donwload the mod here: https://steamcommunity.com/sharedfiles/filedetails/?id=1617014473
+You can donwload the mod from Steam here: https://steamcommunity.com/sharedfiles/filedetails/?id=1617014473

 THIS MOD IS INTENDED FOR THE EMPIRE TV TYCOON STEAM GAME, which you can buy here: https://store.steampowered.com/app/377900/Empire_TV_Tycoon/